The Belltable Arts Centre in Limerick opens with an Abbey Theatre production of Brian Friel's 'Faith Healer'.

-President Hillery praised the Belltable Arts Centre organisers for,
+Speaking at the official opening of the new venue President Patrick Hillery praised the Belltable Arts Centre organisers for,

 Their stimulating breath of vision

-and admired how the non-profit making theatre, art gallery, and film club will be open all year round and the ambition to be,
+The non-profit making theatre, art gallery, and film club will be open all year round and has the ambition to be,

 A centre where every artistic endeavour will find a worthy home